woohoolabs/yin/README.md

 ### Resource transformers

-Documents for successful responses can contain one or more top-level resources, included resources, and resource identifier objects as relationships.
-That's why resource transformers are responsible for converting a domain object into a JSON:API resource or resource identifier.
+Documents for successful responses can contain one or more top-level resources and included resources.
+That's why resource transformers are responsible for converting domain objects into JSON:API resources and resource identifiers.

-Although you are encouraged to create one transformer for each resource type, if you need more sophistication you also have the ability to define "composite" resource transformers following the Composite design pattern.
+Although you are encouraged to create one transformer for each resource type, you also have the ability to define "composite" resource transformers following the Composite design pattern.

-Resource transformers must implement the `ResourceTransformerInterface`, but to facilitate this job, you can also extend the `AbstractResourceTransformer` class.
+Resource transformers must implement the `ResourceTransformerInterface`.
+In order to facilitate this job, you can also extend the `AbstractResourceTransformer` class.

 Children of the `AbstractResourceTransformer` class need several abstract methods to be implemented - most of which are the same as seen in the Document objects.
 The following example illustrates a resource transformer dealing with